rollinginsanity/Kahl/readme.md

 * Go to the root folder for the app, and run worker.py and run.py.
 * Go to yourhostname:5000/upload and upload a comic.
 * You will be redirected to /index, refresh the page until your comic appears (the processing is offloaded to a worker process, it can take a sec or two)
 * Your comic should appear.
 Click on it.
-The is probably the most (and only) polished but so far.
+The is probably the most (and only) polished bit so far.
 Click on the right hand side of the screen to go forward a page, the left side to go back, the top to go back to /index.

 Gotchas: